My Take on Thailand

 Soon our last full day together was upon us.
 Our group leader took the time to meet with each one of us to plan our onward travel.
 I thanked my lucky stars she did, because I messed up my planning.
 I was on a fixed timetable so I could not extend my time in Asia and I booked my transfer back to the Bangkok airport.
 That transfer included a flight to the wrong Bangkok airport.
 Rookie mistake.
 Had she not checked my travel plans I would have been out my expensive 9-hour flight.
 It was easy to get my new transfer booked, but I was out the money from the flight I booked incorrectly on my own.
 The lesson I took from it: live, love, and trust your tour guide.

 That final evening in Koh Phangan we traveled to a beachfront restaurant for our farewell dinner together.
 You could tell everyone was sentimental and nostalgic reflecting on what we had experienced together.
 In the morning we would go our separate ways, forever changed by what we had experienced over the last 9 days.
-Each of us shared our favorite memories, concluded by an amazing rap from our group leader Lucy.
+Each of us shared our favourite memories, concluded by an amazing rap from our group leader Lucy.

-That night we went back to our favorite beach spot and shared our last night together.
+That night we went back to our favourite beach spot and shared our last night together.
 When I went to bed I stayed up thinking about all the nerves I had on my flight into Bangkok.
 Over a week later and I had made new friends from around the globe, traveled all around the beautiful country of Thailand, and I never got “sick from the food, saw a snake, or got my bag stolen”.
 Those thoughts had not revisited my mind since I was on the flight that started my journey.

 The next morning some of my new friends took off to the Phi Phi Islands, others to Chang Mai, and some back to their home destinations.